evancasey/thelatentspace.github.io/_posts/2016-10-17-diving-deeper-into-policy-gradients.md

 ### Generalized advantage estimator actor-critic

-The generalized advantage estimator (GAE) actor-critic build on REINFORCE with a baseline by adding another variance reduction strategy: taking into account the policy's ability to move into more advantageous states in the future.
+The generalized advantage estimator (GAE) actor-critic builds on REINFORCE with a baseline by adding another variance reduction strategy: taking into account the policy's ability to move into more advantageous states in the future.
 Although REINFORCE with baseline method learns both a policy and a value function, it's not technically considered an actor-critic method because its value function is used only as a baseline, not as a critic.

 Let's define *advantage*  $$A(s_t,a_t)$$ as the measure of "how much better than average" the action is.
 We'll write out the advantage formula and our policy gradient estimator for REINFORCE in terms of advantage: